balmeetkaur/Core-python/README.md

-This repository contains programs based on core python concepts to advance .
+This repository contains concepts of core python and related programs